Feng Shui (role-playing game): Setting

 The game has a rich cross-genre setting, shared with Shadowfist.
 However, the rules can be used in single-genre games without the elaborate background.

 The Netherworld

 In various parts of the world there are portals to a place called the Netherworld.
 The Netherworld is a shifting labyrinth of tunnels and caves that connects portals to a number of different time periods of human history.
 These are 69, 1850, 1996 and the dystopian future of 2056.
 These periods are known as junctures and travel between them is possible through the Netherworld.
 The Netherworld itself is populated by a wide variety of strange inhabitants who, for whatever reason, no longer have a place in any of the junctures.
-In the second edition the ancient juncture is now at 690AD, and the dystopian future has become a post-apocalyptic one.
+In the second edition the ancient juncture is now at 69 AD, and the dystopian future has become a post-apocalyptic one.

 Superficial and Critical Shifts

 A means to travel in time inevitably means that people will try to change the past or future.
 When this happens without a Feng Shui site changing ownership, this results in a superficial shift.
 Details change, but everything important remains the same.
 People may find themselves laterally reincarnated into a different name and job, but their memories will change to match their new identity.
 Whoever was in charge before is still in charge.

 However, when there is a significant change in the flow of Chi as a result of Feng Shui sites changing hands, there might be a critical shift.
 Such a shift may make major changes to history and the balance of power.
 World War II may have ended with the Axis powers victorious, a large part of the world might have become a peaceful Confucian state, or the entire world might be recreated according to some terrible pattern.
 As with superficial shifts, people will be laterally reincarnated to fit the new world.

 Anyone who has been to the Netherworld, however, does not get laterally reincarnated and will be acutely aware of the changes.